giraone/spring-boot3-demo/README.md

 - Run Service 2 using the environment variables `SERVER_PORT=8081;SPRING_APPLICATION_NAME=demo2;APPLICATION_CLIENT_PORT=8080`

-With the setup, the service can call each other.
+With this setup, the services can call each other.

-# Observability - Metrics, Tracing, Logs)
+# Observability - Metrics, Tracing, Logs

 *One of the more interesting new features in Spring Boot 3 is the support for Prometheus exemplars.
 Exemplars are references to data outside the metrics published by an application.